Ecological and Taxonomic Notes on Calumma radamanus (Mertens, 1933) in the Antalaha Region of Northeastern Madagascar

 Conservation Status

 Despite lacking formal IUCN assessment, C. radamanus is presumed to be vulnerable due to ongoing deforestation and its limited distribution.
-Its survival in degraded habitats suggests a degree of ecological flexibility, but long-term conservation requires forest protection and habitat connectivity (Brady and Griffiths 1999; Prötzel et al. 2020).
+Its survival in degraded habitats suggests a degree of ecological flexibility, but long-term conservation requires forest protection and habitat connectivity (Brady & Griffiths 1999; Prötzel & al. 2020).

 Conclusion